Upgrade a failover cluster instance

 To upgrade a multi-subnet failover cluster instance currently using Stretch VLAN to use multi-subnet.

-Follow the steps above to upgrade your cluster to SQL Server 2019 (15.x).
+Follow the steps above to upgrade your cluster.

 Change the network settings to move the remote node to a different subnet.